Poarthan/infoCram/README.md

 ```

 ## Learn
 More important is learn, which is a good way to quickly memorise a bunch of things.
+The algorithm for this is a bit basic, will try to improve later on, but I like the typing to answer format that quizlet requires compared to other learning software just using flashcards.
+With quizlet's recent paywalls this project has become slightly more useful.

 To run just do:
 ```